theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/tableau/tableau-data-extract/connection.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=connection
 ---

-The following setting can be defined in the Tableau Destination configuration:
+The following settings are available when setting up the Tableau destination:

 ![tableauDestinationDetails-hyper](/img/content/tableauDestinationDetails-hyper.png){:class="img-responsive"}

-**Output directory**<br>
-The directory on the Xtract Universal Server where the generated TDE Tableau files will be saved.
-Make sure that the directory exists.
+### Connection
 **TDE** or **Hyper**<br>
 Select the desired format for the Data Extract file.

-**Tableau Server**<br>
+**Output directory**<br>
+The directory on the Xtract Universal Server to store the generated TDE Tableau files.

+{: .box-note }
+**Note:** Make sure that the directory exists.

+### Tableau Server
+- **Upload to Tableau Server**
-You can choose to upload the extracted TDE file (as a data source) to Tableau Server or Tableau Online.
+Option to upload the extracted TDE file (as a data source) to Tableau Server or Tableau Online.
+- **Delete local file after upload**
+Option to remove the local file after a successful upload.

 **Host**<br>
-The IP address or domain name of the remote server, starting with http:// or https://.
+The IP address or domain name of the remote server, starting with `http://` or `https://`.

 **Username**<br>
 Your username for Tableau Server/Online.